 Each Battista Anniversario will offer the same performance, but with custom paint and wheels.
 According to its website:

 Each Battista Anniversario is hand-painted in Cambiano through one of the most complex painting processes in the world: the car needs to be disassembled and reassembled three times before it obtains its final stunning livery.
 The colour scheme is an homage to the Piedmont environment, where Battista ‘Pinin’ Farina worked and lived: Bianco Setriere, Grigio Antonelliano, and of course the Pininfarina signature colour, the Iconica Blu.

 This past August, Automobili Pininfarina teased the production-spec version of its Battista hypercar ahead of its official debut at Monterey Car Week.
 It was joined alongside the Battista Anniversario.

-When full-production begins, the Battista will cost around $2.2 million.
-The Battista Anniversario however, is going to run you $2.9 million.
+For those 150 lucky (and filthy stinkin’ rich) souls, the Battista will cost around $2.2 million.
+The Battista Anniversario however, costs $2.9 million.

 Remember, there will only be five on Earth… five!